The Construction Source Australia

 Trust isn’t built overnight—and in the infrastructure and utilities sector, it’s rarely built on what’s visible.
-For the Tasmania-based IPC Projects, trust comes from what happens below the surface: the quiet, consistent work that keeps essential systems running, and the relationships that sustain every project long after completion.
-Founded in 2011 by Managing Director Adam Barber, IPC Projects began as a small operation focused on water infrastructure in Tasmania.
+For the Sydney-based IPC Projects, trust comes from what happens below the surface: the quiet, consistent work that keeps essential systems running, and the relationships that sustain every project long after completion.
+Founded in 2011 by Managing Director Adam Barber, IPC Projects began as a small operation focused on water infrastructure in Sydney.
 Adam’s initial entry into the field was unconventional.
 “During school, I was always more academic and actually hated trade, but I liked being outdoors,” he explains.
 “I didn’t want to go to university, so I gave plumbing a try.
 I did my apprenticeship, learned on the job, and spent about 11 years with the same boss before starting my own company.”
 Adam’s first major opportunity came when a friend invited him to join a water meter installation project in Tasmania—a first for the state.
 “They’d never had water meters—just a stop tap out the front of the house.
 My friend told me I had to have my own company to join the project, so that’s how IPC started,” he notes.
 After a year and a half, he moved to Brisbane, completing similar projects with Brisbane Council before returning to New South Wales, building a strong client base in utilities, government, and tier-one companies.
-From its beginnings, IPC has grown steadily into a respected contractor working across Tasmania, Queensland, and New South Wales.
-Adam says the company’s success lies in its commitment to care—for people, clients, and the work itself.
-“If you look after your people, they’ll look after the work,” he explains.
-It’s a philosophy that runs through every part of the business.
-THE CONSTRUCTION SOURCE AUSTRALIA
+Throughout this time, Adam’s partner Analiese—then his girlfriend, now his wife and the mother of their two kids—followed him on his interstate journey, supporting IPC every step of the way.
+Adam describes her support as vital to the company’s survival and success.
+Today, IPC has is a respected contractor working across Tasmania, Queensland, and New South THE CONSTRUCTION SOURCE AUSTRALIA

 RkJQdWJsaXNoZXIy OTYzNTg=